top of page

 "...I've been doing this for 17 years, and that was the best live set I've seen."

 I started producing original albums and EPs in 1998 at age 17.
-As of 2025 I have twenty-eight of them.
+As of 2026 I have twenty-nine of them.
 Five of those I consider ‘solo albums’:

 Searchlights In Mexico (2008) ;